 Food trucks and a band playing live music will be on hand during the launch event in Hurkamp Park.
 Guests can make a paper lantern with Kendra Wadsworth, a VMFA statewide artist and fellowship winner.
 VMFA on the Road will be open until 1:30 p.m. on Oct.
+30. It will also be open from 10 am to 5 pm on Oct.
+31, from 10 am to 5:30 pm on Nov.
+1, and from 2 to 7 pm on Nov.
+2 The

-30. Tours will be limited to school groups from Oct.
-31 through Nov.
-2, with public tours being offered on Friday, Nov.
-2, from 5 to 9 p.m. during Fredericksburg's First Friday.
-The Fredericksburg visit is organized in partnership with the Fredericksburg Area Museum.
+Fredericksburg visit is organized in partnership with the Fredericksburg Area Museum.